Nancypatel1103/ComplianceClient/External_Authentication/external-authentication.md

 ## What is External Authentication

-## Why do we need a External Authentication
+## Why do we need an External Authentication

 ## How to Create External Authentication